 In preparation for cannabis legalization, police officers received specialized training in drug detection:

-- Oral screening tools that detect specific drugs through a saliva test are being tested for use on the roadside:
+- Oral screening tools that detect specific drugs through a saliva test have been selected for use on the roadside:

 - Want more information on the dangers of impaired driving?